 Take a short walk to many important Budapest landmarks

-art’otel budapest is close to the Budapest’s Castle District with many important sights, so you are able to take a short walk and visit the Royal Palace, a historic palace complex of the Hungarian kings from the 13th century, the Matthias Church, one of the most unique churches from the 11th century, medieval houses, many museums, cafes and restaurants.
+art’otel Budapest powered by Radisson Hotels is close to the Budapest’s Castle District with many important sights, so you are able to take a short walk and visit the Royal Palace, a historic palace complex of the Hungarian kings from the 13th century, the Matthias Church, one of the most unique churches from the 11th century, medieval houses, many museums, cafes and restaurants.

-Located in the historic centre of the city, art’otel budapest provides its guests with views of the city skyline, the Danube River and the Buda Castle.
+Located in the historic centre of the city, art’otel Budapest powered by Radisson Hotels provides its guests with views of the city skyline, the Danube River and the Buda Castle.
 It is also located near the Batthyány Square metro station, so other Budapest attractions are also easy to reach.

 During your stay in Budapest, be sure to explore this charming city and retrace its history.

 Enjoy closeness to following Budapest highlights: